Publishing Agreements Explained: Future Games & Exclusivity

 Why rights of first refusal are problematic for developers

-Generally, I would advise against a right of first refusal.
-When publishing a first title, it is still very unclear whether the game will be commercially successful.
-This is also reflected in the actual deal terms.
+When publishing a first title, it is often unclear whether the game will be commercially successful.
+This uncertainty is reflected in the deal terms.
+After release, however, the franchise’s commercial value becomes much clearer.

 The right of last refusal